AutoCAD or Fusion 360, which is better? What are the differences between AutoCAD and Fusion 360?

 - Fusion 360 has an emphasis on “Cloud-Based Hosting.”

 It doesn’t make much sense to put AutoCAD and Fusion 360 in a proverbial “boxing ring” and see which one is better, because they are fundamentally different.
 Generally speaking, AutoCAD is a multi-functioning general-purpose CAD software program.
-Fusion 360 has a strong emphasis on developing products.
+Whereas Fusion 360 has a strong emphasis on developing products.

 When it comes to a “short verdict,” there isn’t one unless you judge them by a particular criterion.
-If I’m judging which of the two is better for general drafting of simple drawings and 3D models, then AutoCAD is the winner in my book.
+If I’m judging which of the two is better for the general drafting of simple drawings and 3D models, then AutoCAD is the winner in my book.
 If you are specifically looking to develop a new product and test its capabilities virtually, then Fusion 360 is your winner.

 If you just need 2D drafting versus 3D, then stay away from AutoCAD and Fusion 360 altogether and give AutoCAD LT a shot (“LT” stands for Limited Technology).